 Karama Restaurant and it’s takeaway counter

 Next to Cafe Arabica, you have a restaurant turned takeaway place only during Ramadan, the Karama restaurant.
-I love their Mandi rice, in other times.
-The chef is a Kolkata born and knows the trick of playing with green chilies and chicken.
-While the entire Bangalore raves about red chilies, dried and black pepper spice quotient, he silently made a revolution in the Karama kitchen which traditionally serves cuisine from Pakistan’s Punjab and Peshawar province.
+I love their Mandi rice, at other times.
+The chef is a Kolkata born and knows the trick of playing with green chillies and chicken.
+While the entire Bangalore raves about red chillies, dried and black pepper spice quotient, he silently made a revolution in the Karama kitchen which traditionally serves cuisine from Pakistan’s Punjab and Peshawar province.

 The green gravy!
-The flavor!
+The flavour!
 The memory!
 Ah, food blogging could be punishing at times!

 Karama will help you end the show with fancy coated paans.
-These are stuffed betel leaves, with no Zarda, and chilled, coated with mango or chocolate or some random flavor you had wished for, may be!
+These are stuffed betel leaves, with no Zarda, and chilled, coated with mango or chocolate or some random flavour you had wished for, maybe!

-The pocket pinch is not as exorbitant as the rest of Bangalore restaurants, however they are high when compared to the street stalls of Mosque road.
+Pocket pinch is not as exorbitant as the rest of Bangalore restaurants, however, they are high when compared to the street stalls of Mosque road.
 If you are particularly worried about hygiene, Karama is where you should head for.

 Bheja Fry: To eat or not eat!